 By now, there’s no doubt you’ve heard all about the amazing benefits a regular meditation practice has to offer.
-Better sleep, increased productivity and an overall sense of peace and gratitude are just a few of the perks you could enjoy from incorporating meditation into your daily routine, but the possibilities are endless.
+Better sleep, stress relief, increased productivity and an overall sense of peace and gratitude are just a few of the perks you could enjoy from incorporating meditation into your daily routine, but the possibilities are endless.

 If you find yourself intimidated by the proposition of sitting cross-legged on the floor in total silence, you’re not alone.
 Many people find it difficult at first to stay seated and focus on their breathing for 30 seconds, let alone 10 or 15 minutes.

 But don’t despair or give up on your meditation journey just yet — there are plenty of different ways to meditate that don’t involve sitting still.
 You may want to try a walking meditation, which is a form of meditation that’s exactly what it sounds like: a meditation while walking, preferably outdoors in a natural setting, with proven health benefits.

 Offering just as many — if not more — health perks as regular seated meditation, walking meditations can also help you destress, improve endurance and reset your mind to focus on empowering thoughts instead of negative, repetitive thought patterns that aren’t serving your best interests.

 Walking Meditation Benefits

 Although it’s believed to have originated in India sometime around 1500 BCE, meditation has been practiced for thousands of years by many different cultures around the world.
 As a result, there are countless different methods and interpretations of meditation today.

 Whether you fully believe in the power of practicing mindfulness or you’re still skeptical, an ever-increasing number of research studies continue to tell us that meditation can be a potent antidote to stress, depression and excessive rumination.
 Here are the top benefits of a walking meditation: